'With Christ, our life becomes full and everything makes sense.

-Our school has recently been appointed Father Murphy who is now our permanent parish priest and we also have Father Gerry Lennon (visiting priest) who has been very supportive within the parish and in school regularly helping our children to experience what it means to belong to, or take part in the worshipping community of the Church.
+The Archdiocese appointed Father Murphy who is now our permanent parish priest and we also have Father Gerry Lennon (visiting priest) who has been very supportive within the parish and in school regularly helping our children to experience what it means to belong to, or take part in the worshipping community of the Church.
 The children are fortunate to be able to experience the richness of the liturgical life of the Church in many ways throughout the year such as the Stations of the Cross during Lent, the celebration of the sacraments of Reconciliation, Holy Communion and Confirmation and adoration of the Blessed Sacrament and a wonderful joyous Carol Service at Christmas.

 It is thus our aim at St Bernard’s Catholic Primary School to provide our children with numerous faith opportunities to experience a variety of forms of daily prayer that help each individual in the school community foster their own relationship with God.
 As mentioned before, we aim for our pupils to be the best faith-models they can possibly be.

 'We work, we play, we care, we pray'